Tritlo/PropR/README.md

 You can also add `--log-loc` to get the location in the code of each log message, for e.g. telling which line a given run-time corresponds to.

-You can safe the log to a logfile, using `--logfile=./endemic.log`.
+You can save the log to a logfile, using `--log-file=./endemic.log`.
 Logs will be appended, and to function a log-level must be set.
 The content will be the same as console output.